The time schedule generally refers to the skills, tools, and techniques used to manage time when executing projects to achieve specific goals.

 What are the benefits of using a time schedule?

-There are many advantages that a well-made project schedule ensures to project managers, the team, and the organization in general:
+As explained, there are many advantages that a well-made project schedule ensures to project managers, the team, and the organization in general:

 - Managers, team members, and stakeholders can monitor progress, set and manage expectations, communicate and collaborate clearly.